4 years ago, I came across some articles on different kind of retirement spending.

 To get the Annual Withdrawal Rate, we divide by the starting portfolio value, which is $285,000, after it being ravaged by a -40% draw down.
 The annual withdrawal rate is 9.04%.

 This is higher the Annual Capital Preservation Withdrawal Threshold of 6%.
 This will mean we adjust the previous year’s spending amount down by 10% to $22,500.

-- It teaches the owner and family the boundaries in spending decisions they need to be aware of
+- The rules teach the owner and family the boundaries in spending decisions they need to be aware of

 - The rules are more human understandable